ABOUT THIS PAGE

 The series starts with Morton’s Neuroma but there are plenty of conditions that may or may not require surgery that can be added to the list.

-Tell me which one you would like to review.
-Every reviewer will be acknowledged in the front of the book (e-book and printed) and offered a free copy of the printed book once available, plus added to my mailing list for other titles.
+Tell me if you would like to review my next book.
+Every reviewer selected will be acknowledged in the front of the book (e-book and printed) and offered a free copy of the printed book once available, plus added to my mailing list for other titles.

-- Someone with a past foot pain history and/or a registered podiatrist
+- Someone with a foot pain history previously under the care of a professional and/or

 Bunion (Hallux Valgus): Behind the Scenes ( 2018).
 Series 2